sunjay/lion/README.md

 //   only allowed to be defined once for a given unordered pair of units
 // * If more than one package defines a conversion between an unordered pair
 //   of units, the defined conversion factors must be equivalent
+//   Example:
+//       conversion 1000 'm == 1 'km; // In package A that defines 'm
+//       conversion 1 'km == 1000 'm; // In package B that defines 'km
+//       // Order does not matter
+//       conversion 1000 'm == 1 'km; // Package B could also do this
 // * The conversion cannot be between two different dimensions of the same unit
 //   * This is not a rigorous check. `'m == 'm^2` will be rejected, but it is
 //     up to you to make sure that `'L == 'm^2` is not accidentally defined
 // * The unit of the expression on either side cannot be '_ since a conversion
 //   between dimensions of units is invalid and '_ has dimension zero
-//
-//   Example:
-//       conversion 1000 'm == 1 'km; // In package A that defines 'm
-//       conversion 1 'km == 1000 'm; // In package B that defines 'km
-//       // Order does not matter
-//       conversion 1000 'm == 1 'km; // Package B could also do this
+// * The expression on either side of the conversion cannot evaluate to zero
+//   since this can result in divide by zero errors
 // * Furthermore, if more than one conversion path exists between two units,
 //   then the cumulative conversion factor must be the same across all possible
 //   paths between those two units.